-At the start of the month I received samples of MiN New York’s recently launched Scent Stories Volume One, and over the past week I have been wearing, smelling and pondering over the eleven new perfumes.
+At the start of the month I received samples of MiN New York’s recently launched Scent Stories Volume One.
+For the past week I have been wearing, smelling and pondering over the eleven perfumes that make up this new collection.
 I have noticed sentiments increasing inside and outside the perfume industry, which are causing brows to be raised, followed by the comment “not another new niche perfume launch!”
-Niche is now a crowded space and I was very curious to smell what MiN New York’s Chad Murawczyk and Mindy Yang were serving up.
-As business partners, the pair own and operate one of Manhattan’s finest independent perfumeries.
-Their Soho boutique is a beautifully curated space, which supports the work of niche perfume’s foremost creative thinkers.
-How would the pair bring a fresh perspective to this densely populated market that thrives on newness?
+Niche is now a crowded space and I was very curious to smell what MiN New York’s Chad Murawczyk was serving up.
+MiN New York is one of Manhattan’s finest independent perfumeries.
+This Soho boutique is a beautifully curated space and it supports the work of niche perfume’s foremost creative thinkers.
+How would MiN’s founder, Chad Murawczyk, bring a fresh perspective to this densely populated market that thrives on newness?
 For one, the approach is different.
 Instead of allowing the collection to be distributed through multiple channels, this first volume of Scent Stories is available exclusively in the Americas from MiN New York.
-Small scale production plays into the way the collection is experienced, by appointment only from the Members Vault.
-Becoming a member requires registration.
-Applicants are evaluated not by wealth or social status, but by their interest in perfumes and what they can contribute to the MiN New York community.
+Small-scale production plays into the way the collection is experienced – by appointment only from the Members Vault.
+New members go through a registration process.
+Applicants are not evaluated on their wealth or social status, but on their interest in perfumes and what they can contribute to the MiN New York community.
 Another point of difference is the anonymity of the perfumer and although they are called Scent Stories, each chapter reads more like a poem, with a title and simply a line or two of text guiding the audience.
 By removing words and expectations that surround perfume, the audience is left unaffected by the celebrity of the perfumer and the product is granted space to speak for itself.
 It has been an interesting experience for me as a blogger.
 Although I have included a few of the olfactory landmarks that MiN New York provide on their website, I am writing from what I smell and my own scent stories these perfumes evoke.
 If you have experienced MiN New York’s Scent Stories, I would enjoy reading your own associations and favourites from the collection.
 Feel free to leave comments below.

 Shaman is the scent of a leather pouch used to gather magical herbs and roots from the forest.
 A puff of minty freshness opens into a range of green smells, from fresh sap to dried leaves.
 Petrol-like violet and patchouli leaves give rise to fond memories of Dior’s Fahrenheit but Shaman is much too illusive to make this association clear.
 Patchouli naturally has dankness and there is something almost indolic about Shaman.
 It smells of a cave filled with hanging plant matter and animal skins.
 Shaman is an evocative perfume and it will undoubtedly hold many perfumistas under its spell.